American Sniper: Casting

 On March 14, 2014, Sienna Miller joined the cast.
 On March 16, 2014, Kyle Gallner was cast, as was Cory Hardrict on March 18, 2014.
 On March 20, 2014, Navid Negahban, Eric Close, Eric Ladin, Rey Gallegos, and Jake McDorman also joined the cast, as did Luke Grimes and Sam Jaeger on March 25, 2014.
 Kevin Lacz, a former Navy SEAL, was also cast and served as a technical advisor.
 Another former Navy SEAL, Joel Lambert, also joined the film, portraying a Delta sniper.
 On June 3, Max Charles was added to the cast to portray Kyle's son, Colton Kyle.

 Filming

-Principal photography began on March 31, 2014 in Los Angeles; it was also shot in Morocco.
+Principal photography began on March 31, 2014, in Los Angeles, with additional filming in Morocco.
 On April 23, the Los Angeles Times reported that ten days of filming set in an Afghan village was set to begin at the Blue Cloud Movie Ranch in the Santa Clarita area.
 On May 7, shooting of the film was spotted around El Centro; a milk factory was used as the abandoned date factory which insurgents close in on from all directions at the climax of the film.
 The pier and bar scenes were filmed in Seal Beach, California.

 Cinematographer Tom Stern shot the film with Arri Alexa XT digital cameras and Panavision C-, E- and G-Series anamorphic lenses.
 The film is Eastwood's second to be shot digitally, after Jersey Boys.